 Rutgers Community Health Center

-The Rutgers Community Health Center is a federally qualified health center that offers comprehensive primary care with integrated behavioral health services in Newark, New Jersey.
+The Rutgers Community Health Center offers comprehensive primary care with integrated behavioral health services in Newark, New Jersey.
 Our health center offers primary care services to infants, children, adolescents, adults and seniors.
 We offer routine physical exams, women’s health, pediatric care, chronic disease management, integrated behavioral health and same-day sick visits.
 We are committed to promoting health and well-being while providing high quality patient centered care.

 Education and Prevention Programs